mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch9-data-mgmt.md

     * Application Logs
     * Stock Trades
     * Financial Applications
-  * Amazon Kinesis Agent - Java based application that can run on Linux servers to stream application logs.
+  * Amazon Kinesis Agent - Java-based application that can run on Linux servers to stream application logs.
   * Kinesis Producer Library (KPL) - can be used to have your application send directly to Kinesis.
   * Stores data in a record along with a partition key and sequence number.
   * Sequence number is used instead of a timestamp since the data may not be time-dependant, but order is important.
 * Kinesis Data Firehose
-  * Can ingest streaming data and transform it before sendning to the destination.
+  * Can ingest streaming data and transform it before sending to the destination.
-  * Can also send a copy of un-transformed data to S3 for safekeeping.
+  * Can also send a copy of untransformed data to S3 for safekeeping.
 * Kinesis Data Streams and Data Firehose are similar services.
   * Firehose is tightly integrated with AWS and third-party services and is often better when working with these tools.
   * Data Streams is better for working with your custom application.